OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/search/search-api-2015-02-28-preview.md

         ],
         ...
       },
-      "@search.nextPageParameters": { (request body toofetch hello next page of results if not all results could be returned in this response and Search was called with POST)
+      "@search.nextPageParameters": { (request body to fetch the next page of results if not all results could be returned in this response and Search was called with POST)
         "count": ... (value from request body if present), "facets": ... (value from request body if present), "filter": ... (value from request body if present),